 My current work investigates the dialogue between the wooden surfaces on which I paint and the trees from which those panels were built.
-I address man’s relationship with nature while also highlighting life's central interconnectedness.
-When industry transforms a tree’s rounded mass into flat rectangular sheets, it imposes control over nature with straight lines and angles.
-Despite the tree’s new shape, the undulations of wood grain emerge from the boxy surface.
-The former tree’s growth and the amount of water taken annually is evident in the grain’s concentric circles; thus, it is not only the history of the tree that is written indelibly on its interior but an historical account of the landscape itself.
-In my paintings, I strive to conjure the landscape that is inherently contained in each panel, while expressing the visual contrast and harmony where man-made structures and nature intersect.
+I highlight the interconnectedness of humans and nature, while addressing life’s impermanence and transience.
+Industry's straight lines and angles try to control nature, transforming a tree’s rounded mass into flat rectangular sheets; yet, the wood grain’s undulations, marking the tree’s growth and annual water intake, emerge despite its new, boxy confines.
+A tree's experiences are indelibly written on its interior and at the same time are a historical account of the landscape itself.
+In my paintings, I strive to conjure the landscape that no longer exists but is inherently contained in each panel while expressing the visual contrast and harmony where human-made structures and nature intersect.